Flag of Delaware

 The flag of Delaware consists of a buff-colored rhombus on a field of colonial blue, with the coat of arms of the state of Delaware inside the rhombus.
 Below the rhombus, the date December 7, 1787, declares the day on which Delaware became the first state to ratify the United States Constitution.
 The colors of the flag reflect the colors of the uniform of General George Washington.

+Design and specifications

+The 2024 Delaware Code, § 306 defines that the flag shall have:

+"a background of colonial blue surrounding a diamond of buff in which diamond is placed the correct coat of arms of the State in the colors prescribed by law and in accordance with § 301 of this title, with the words, 'December 7, 1787,' to be inscribed underneath the diamond."